rjfarmer/pyAstroApi/README.md

     print(a.title)
 ````

-The object `paper` is an `article` which encapsulates accessing ADS.
-The initial search will fetch a set of standard fields,
+The object `paper` is an `article` which encapsulates all the methods needed to access the information ADS has on a paper.
+The initial search (Either via access through a `journal` or by creating an article with: `articles.article("2020ApJ...902L..36F")`) will fetch a set of standard fields from ADS.
-however non-standard fields will require additional fetch's to ADS servers.
+Non-standard fields will require additional fetch's to ADS servers, but this is wrapped so all you need to do is try to access the field and the data will be fetched for you.

-Fields can be accessed as properties:
+Most fields can be accessed as properties:

 ````python
 paper.title